smithlabcode/ribotricer/docs/cmd-manual.rst

         --sjdbGTFfile <input.gtf>

---runThreadN <threads>                   Number of threads to use --runMode genomeGenerate                 Flag to set for index mode --genomeDir <index_out_dir>              Directory to write index files to --genomeSAindexNbases <SA_INDEX_Nbases>  min(14, log2(GenomeLength)/2 - 1),
+--runThreadN threads                    Number of threads to use --runMode genomeGenerate                Flag to set for index mode --genomeDir index_out_dir               Directory to write index files to --genomeSAindexNbases SA_INDEX_Nbases   min(14, log2(GenomeLength)/2 - 1),
                                         this **must** be scaled down for
                                         small genomes
---genomeFastaFiles <input.fasta>         Path to reference fasta --sjdbGTFfile <input.gtf>                Path to GTf file
+--genomeFastaFiles input_fasta          Path to reference fasta --sjdbGTFfile input_gtf                 Path to GTf file

 Mapping